awumii/SakuraGuilds/README.md

 * %sakuraguilds_guild_position% - player's guild global ranking position.

 ## 🕵️ Privacy Insight
-  * This plugin does not require an internet connection, and it doesen't use any network features.
+  * This plugin does not require an internet connection, and it doesn't use any network features.
     * The server may communicate with the Mojang servers to acquire skins for GUI skulls.
   * Only the user UUIDs are stored in the database.